luojiahai/luojiahai.github.io/docs/index.md

     details: I work in software development and site reliability engineering.
 I'm currently working hard for a living 💰.
   - icon: ⚡
     title: Fun fact
     details: I like eating, cooking, and grocery shopping.
-I can fly the A320 ✈️ in Microsoft Flight Simulator.
+I can pilot the A320 ✈️ in Microsoft Flight Simulator.
   - icon: 📫
     title: How to reach me
     details: Email to luo[at]jiahai.co or direct message on any social sites.